SHAPE

 About Deter and Defend

-NATO is a defensive alliance whose members are committed to safeguarding the freedom and security of each other, against all threats, from all directions.
+NATO is a defensive alliance whose members are committed to safeguarding the freedom and security of all Allies, against all threats, from all directions.
 Deterrence and defence is one of NATO’s core tasks.
-Allies are significantly strengthening the deterrence and defence of the Alliance as the backbone to their Article 5 commitment to defend each other.
+The Alliance deters aggression by maintaining a credible deterrence and defence posture based on an appropriate mix of nuclear, conventional and missile defence capabilities, complemented by space and cyber capabilities.
+Allies are significantly strengthening the deterrence and defence of the Alliance as the backbone to their Article 5 commitment to defending each other.

-• Two military concepts set the direction for NATO’s ongoing adaptation: the Concept for Deterrence and Defence of the Euro-Atlantic Area focuses on force employment to deter and defend today, while the NATO Warfighting Capstone Concept offers a vision to guide the Alliance’s long-term warfare development to remain militarily strong now and in the future.
+• NATO’s ongoing adaptation is driven by two key military concepts: the Concept for Deterrence and Defence of the Euro-Atlantic Area focuses on force employment to deter and defend today, while the NATO Warfighting Capstone Concept offers a vision to guide the Alliance's long-term warfare development to remain militarily strong now and in the future.

 Search our content: